monsonite/Introducing-the-MC14500-1-bit-CPU-and-friends/README.md

 # Introducing-the-MC14500-1-bit-CPU-and-friends
 An investigation of the MC14500 Industrial Control Unit.

-Introduced in 1977, the Motorola MC14500 is a small, low cost device, targeted at Industrial Control, the implementation of ladder logic and the manipilation of moderate speed serial communications.
+Introduced in 1977, the Motorola MC14500 is a small, low cost device, targeted at Industrial Control, the implementation of ladder logic and the manipulation of moderate speed serial communications.

 Implemented in CMOS logic, and thus able to tolerate a wide range of voltages, the device was intended to be used within a design based on Motorola's MC4000 series CMOS logic.